IBM/ibm-licensing-operator/README.md

 You might want to configure ingress.
 Here is an <b>example</b> of how you can do it:

 1\.
-Get the nginx ingress controller You might get it, for example, from here: [https://kubernetes.github.io/ingress-nginx/deploy](https://kubernetes.github.io/ingress-nginx/deploy)
+Get the nginx ingress controller.
+You might get it, for example, from here: [https://kubernetes.github.io/ingress-nginx/deploy](https://kubernetes.github.io/ingress-nginx/deploy)

 2\.
 Apply this IBMLicensing instance to your cluster: